Master Clock Facility

 In 2004, several buildings at the Master Clock facility that affected the reliability of the clock’s environment were experiencing shortcomings in environmental control.
 The Navy selected Wiley|Wilson to develop design documents in order to build a facility to house both the existing and any future clock devices.
 This facility provided the controlled environment necessary to hold the state-of-the-art Rubidium fountain clocks that had been developed to meet operational requirements for continuous operations.

-But the company’s work with at the Master Clock facility didn’t end there.
+But the company’s work with the Master Clock facility didn’t end there.